pbreheny/plmmr/README.md

 ```

 For a description of the motivation of the functions in this package (along with examples) refer to the second module of [this GWAS data tutorial](https://pbreheny.github.io/adv-gwas-tutorial/index.html)

+## Note on branches

+The branches of this repo are organized in the following way:

+  - `master` is the main branch with all the latest updates

+  - `blup` is a development branch focused on improving the implementation of the Best Linear Unbiased Predictor method

+  -`develop/Yujing` is an **archived** branch.
+We will be deleting this branch soon -- for internal use only.